• Home

 People celebrate marriages, but there is not much celebration for divorce.
 While it can be an ugly subject, divorce is often the best option for an unhappy marriage.
 No matter what your reasons are, the grounds for divorce in Georgia are lenient.

-You can claim a no-fault divorce which means the marriage is irrevocably broken and have an uncontested divorce.
+You can claim a no-fault divorce, which means the marriage is irrevocably broken, and have an uncontested divorce.
 The process doesn’t have to be complicated.
-If, for any reason, know there are divorce lawyers ready to help you every step of the way.
+If, for any reason, you know there are divorce lawyers ready to help you every step of the way.

 If you’re interested in diving into more law-related articles, check out our blog!